graffiti-garden/graffiti-server/README.md

 In addition, add these lines to your DNS to turn on the email security features DKIM and SPF:

     _domainkey.DOMAIN.
 1800 IN TXT "o=-"
     DOMAIN.
-1800 IN TXT "v=spf1 a -all"
+1800 IN TXT "v=spf1 a:app.DOMAIN -all"

-Once the DNS propagates (again, it might take an hour), you can test that the mail server is working by going to `https://auth.DOMAIN/?client_id=&redirect_uri=`.
+Once the DNS propagates (again, it might take an hour), restart the server and test that the mailer is working by going to `https://auth.DOMAIN/?client_id=&redirect_uri=`.
 Send an email to `test@allaboutspam.com` then go to [All About Spam](http://www.allaboutspam.com/email-server-test-report/index.php) and enter `noreply@DOMAIN` to see your test report.